This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Free Wi-Fi networks

-Using public and campground Wi-Fi networks is the least reliable option because public Wi-Fi is not always available—and even when it is, the connection isn’t necessarily going to be great.
-However, public Wi-Fi is also the best way to get free internet on the road.
-It can be a good choice if you really only need the internet for recreational purposes.
+Public and campground Wi-Fi networks at places like Starbucks and RV parks are the least reliable internet connections.
+Public Wi-Fi is not always available—and even when it is, the connection isn’t necessarily going to be great.
+However, free wifi is also the best way to get free internet on the road.
+Public wifi can be a good choice if you really only need the internet for recreational purposes.

 Get Internet Redundancy and Good Hardware